Kauzok/MinerUnearthed/Release/README.md

 `1.9.0`

+- Visuals
 	- Miner's visor now glows by default, like in RoR1.
 	- Textures are no longer grainy.
 	- Changed Blacksmith colors to be closer to the Starstorm sprite.

+- Crack Hammer
+	- Increased hitbox size
+	- Increased blast radius from 10m -> 12m
+	- Increased damage from 2x200% -> 2x240%.
+	- Removed chargeup since it didn't actually do anything.
+	- Increased shorthop velocity on hit from 12 -> 24

+- Cave In
+	- Now uses the same input behavior as Backblast.
+(Hold the button to go further.)

+- To The Stars
+	- Improved ability to hit flying enemies.
+		- Increased internal BulletAttack radius from 0.7 -> 4.5
+			- The ability works by firing bullets directly downwards in a star pattern around Miner.
+Bigger radius = higher chance to hit flying enemies in the attack's path.
+	- Now applies downwards force to enemies hit by the explosions.

 `1.8.8`